What to Do in July in and around Nice – 2026

 Bellet Winery Shuttle – Every Friday and Saturday in July, Nice runs a special shuttle bus that does a continuous loop of Bellet wineries for the cost of a regular bus ticket!

 Pink Parade/Nice Gay Pride Parade – FREE…and freeing!
-4pm Sunday July 23, 2024.
+4pm Sunday date TBD, 2026.
 Glam up and gather at the Nice Port at 4pm, when the parade struts down the Promenade des Anglais to the Negresco and back.
 And that’s when they really get the Pink Party really kicks into gear with pink drinks, DJ’s, dancing and fabulousness from 6pm-11pm, when the everyone will probably head to rue Bonaparte.

 Bargain Hunters:

-The 2024 Giant Summer Clearance Sales (Soldes) run from July 3 to 30, 2024 (and July 6-Aug 19 just over the border in Italy…) It’s shocking for Americans, but in France the dates when stores can have big blowout sales are regulated by law (!), so everything goes on sale all at once!
+The 2026 Giant Summer Clearance Sales (Soldes) run from June 24 to July 21, 2026 (and July 6 to mid-Aug just over the border in Italy…) It’s shocking for Americans, but in France the dates when stores can have big blowout sales are regulated by law (!), so everything goes on sale all at once!

 Film/Theater Buffs:

-Open-Air Cinema on the Nice Port – FREE classic films presented on the big screen every Wednesday night at 9:30pm.
-The films are in original version but the French films have English subtitles (Trois Mousqutaires July 3 and Fanfan La Tulipe on July 24) and some are in English (Breaking Away on July 10) and a personal favorite, I, Tonya on July 31).
+Open-Air Cinema on the Nice Port – FREE classic films presented on the big screen Wednesday July 22 (To Catch a Thief) and July 29 (Gentlemen Prefer Blonds) at 9:30pm.
+The films are in original version but the French films have English subtitles and some are in English.
 Tram stop Nice Port

-More for film buffs: Beat the heat inside a cool cinema: June 30 – July 3 2024 is the Fete de la Cinema where all movies are just 5€ a ticket.
+More for film buffs: Beat the heat inside a cool cinema: July 1, 2026 is the last day of the Fete de la Cinema where all movies are just 5€ a ticket.
 Here’s a guide to cinemas in Nice with films in English.

-Contes de l’Apero (loosely translated to The Happy Hour Tales) Theater in the Park – FREE – Every evening in July at 7pm at the far end of the Promenade du Paillon gardens.
+Contes de l’Apero (loosely translated to The Happy Hour Tales) Theater in the Park – FREE – Every evening from July 6-26, 2026 at 7pm at the far end of the Promenade du Paillon gardens.
 These nightly 1-hour performances (in French) start just after the sun drops behind the palms.
 Tram stop Cathedrale or Garibaldi

 Historic Commemorations: